punit-0522/mcino-final-project/CONTRIBUTING.md

-# Contributing
+# Contributing Guidelines

-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions are welcome!

+You can contribute through:
+- Bug reports
+- Bug fixes
+- Documentation improvements
+- Enhancements
+- New ideas

+Please create a pull request for changes.